luke-park/SecureCompatibleEncryptionExamples/README.md

 by changing the `ALGORITHM_KEY_SIZE` parameter.

 ## Compatibility
-All of the methods in all of the code examples are all compatible with each other.
-That is, encrypted data from the Java example can be decrypted in the Golang or NodeJS example, and vice versa.
+Every example shown here is compatible across platforms and/or languages.
+The result of `encryptString` in any language can be decrypted by `decryptString` in any language.
+Please do not submit pull requests for examples that are not compatible with the existing examples.

 ## Methods
 Each example exposes 4 methods with signatures that are roughly equivalent to